 Chapter 552 Restrictions & Regulations

-Pedestrians are legally required to adhere to the traffic signals, unless they have a special designated signal.
+Pedestrians are legally required to adhere to the traffic signals unless they have a specially designated signal.
 If the light is yellow or red, pedestrians are not legally allowed to cross the road.

 If the light is green, the pedestrian has the right of way, especially if there is a WALK signal.
 Oncoming traffic must yield to the pedestrian.

 Pedestrians are not legally permitted to cross the road without a green light or a WALK signal.
 If there is a WAIT signal or a DON’T WALK signal, then the pedestrian has to remain stationary.